MoritzBlumer/inversion_scripts/README.md

 A copy of the previous version of the script is still available in ```legacy/windowed_pca_v1.py```

-### Notes:
+Additional comments:
-- Any biallelic variants can be used as lng as the are encoded as 0 (hom ref), 1 (het), 2 (hom alt).
-I have used InDels smaller 20 bp (instead of SNPs) before and got nice results
+- all columns in metadata will be included in hover display in HTML plots
-- All columns in metadata will be included in hover display in HTML plots
+- if output files (TSVs) from a previous run are detected (same output prefix), they will be reused for plotting instead of generating new ones
-- If output files (TSVs) from a previous run are detected (same output prefix), they will be reused for plotting instead of calculating new ones.
-This is useful to adjust the color scheme of the plots.
-To rerun everything from scratch, delete existing output files.
+- the threshold for the minimum number of SNPs per window is set to 25 and can be adjusted in the the main script
-- The threshold for the minimum number of SNPs per window is 50 and can be adjusted at the top of windowed_pca.py.
+- in principal, any type of biallelic variants can be used as long as they are encoded as 0 (hom ref), 1 (het), 2 (hom alt), e.g. InDels ≤20 bp instead of SNPs
-- A major challenge for windowed PCAs is that the PCA in each window is conducted independently, and rotation is random.
-This results in random switching of window polarization along the component axis in the raw data, and very noisy plots.
-The script implements a correction step that aims at polarizing the orientation based on variance and mean of the previous window, using a specified number of the individuals with the most extreme values across the entire dataset (parameters <variance threshold> and <mean threshold>) as guide samples.
-This gives acceptable results for many tested datasets, but is not always ideal.
-After the first round of plotting, specific samples can often be visually determined which would make good guide samples (i.e. samples that are always >0 or always <0.
+- a major challenge for windowed PCAs is that the PCA in each window is conducted independently, and rotation is random (--> noisy plots).
+The script implements a correction step that aims at polarizing the orientation based on variance and mean of the previous window, using a subset of 'guide samples'.
+Thne automatic guide sample selection is not always ideal.
+Therefore, after the first round of plotting, suited samples can often be visually determined (i.e. samples that never cross y=0).
 A single guide sample can be sufficient for correct polarization.
-- please contact me if you have any questions or run into problems
+**********